Welcome to today's edition of the Rush 24-7 podcast.

 The Bali conference starts today, the global warming conference.

-Comes close to winning the Dan Rather Award for Objective Journalism.
+The story here in the New Zealand Herald comes close to winning the Dan Rather Award for objective journalism.

-Rich countries rapidly increasing the pollution that causes global warming to record levels.
+Rich countries rapidly increasing the pollution that causes global warming to record levels, despite having solemnly undertaken to reduce it.

-They're going to have to ferry a whole bunch of them to another island.
+They're going to have to ferry a whole bunch of them to another island, empty, huge carbon footprint.

-And the dirty little secret is nothing will come out of this other than a plan to tax rich countries who have signed on to Kyoto, who have not met their standards because they're impossible to meet.
+And the dirty little secret is nothing will come out of this other than a plan to tax rich countries who have signed on to Kyoto, who have not met their standards because they're impossible to meet by design.

 By the way, this new Australian prime minister who just replaced John Howard is going to sign on to Kyoto.